SomeWeirdSin/SomeWeirdSin.github.io/997_Extras.md

 It's not pretty, and the floor is a little sticky, but [it can be found here](https://someweirdsin.github.io/Extras/CloningVat.html) <br>

+# Job Generator

+The Job Generator [can be found here](https://someweirdsin.github.io/Extras/JobGenerator.html).
+A little something to nudge the old thinkbox into motion as you stare at a blank page. <br>

 # Sound Track

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/0rk9Tyxfnd3oSXeSCUhF6S?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>